image of the recipe rebel cookbook cover on transparent background.Get my ⭐️⭐️⭐️⭐️⭐️ cookbook here 🎉

 Strawberry Pie

-overhead image of fresh strawberry pie with whipped cream
+close up image of fresh strawberry pie in tin pie plate with whipped cream.

 Is there anything that screams “summer” more than fresh strawberry pie?